stephenaigner/stephenaigner/README.md

 ### Hi there 👋

+#### My name is Stephen Aigner, and I am a data analyst.
+Check out my profile for various projects!

 <!--
 **stephenaigner/stephenaigner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.